 inches (5 cm) apart.
 Bake for about 15 -18 minutes, or until the cookies are

 dry and firm to the touch.
 Remove from oven and cool completely on a wire

 Ganache: Meanwhile, place the chopped chocolate in a small bowl.
 Place the

-cream in a small saucepan over medium heat and bring just to a boil.
-Immediately
+cream in a small saucepan over medium heat and bring just to a boil (you can

 pour the boiling cream over the chocolate.
 Let the chocolate sit for a few